 Sometimes a student needs the flexibility of an online program.
 MTI offers its entire Office Technology Specialist curriculum in a convenient online version.
 In just three semesters, students will master the skills necessary to become an administrative assistant, computer support specialist or other critical office support position.
-Take the program completely online or attend traditional courses on the MTI campus.
+This program is offered completely online.
+If you wish to continue, you may earn an AAS degree in Administrative Office Specialist with three additional semesters of coursework.